to-abhinav/ai-note-taking-app-nextjs/README.md

 # Intelligent Note-Taking App with Chatbot

+## I will be adding collaborative feature to this project..!
+After my exam ends!
+It's going to end on 7th november 2024.

 This application is a **Next.js-powered intelligent note-taking app** that combines note management with an AI-based chatbot.
 The bot has access to all saved notes and enables interaction based on their content.

 ## Key Features